 Naturally, flashcards are Brainscape’s favorite study tool!

-Flashcards have been used for centuries by serious students from many different cultures as a way to efficiently learn information-dense subjects.
+Flashcards have been used for centuries by serious students as a way to efficiently learn information-dense subjects.
 In fact, of Brainscape’s millions of users, many are postgraduate students preparing for super high-stakes exams.

 Why are flashcards so effective?
-What is it about those itty bitty squares of paper that can help a law graduate sail through the bar, or a medical student the MCAT?
+What is it about those itty bitty squares of paper that can help a law graduate sail through the bar, or a premed student pass the MCAT?

 The answer is that flashcards (done correctly):

-- Use your brain's innate way of almost effortlessly learning and absorbing information.
+- Leverage the way your brain is hardwired to learn.
 Cognitive scientists call this active recall (thinking of the answer from scratch rather than passively reading through your notes or textbook)

 - Facilitate spaced repetition learning (repeating your exposure to the information is how to memorize it better)